End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 Apparently, she was the first of five plushies that I picked up from an online auction site called Listia.
 I was briefly active on this site ten years ago, where I basically sold an extra Terraria Steam game code for credits, and used those credits to pick up a couple pieces of cheap clothing and several small plushies.
 The site was (and probably still is) plagued by people who never actually fulfilled their orders, and I only had about a 66% or so success rate of people actually delivering what I had won, but it was easy enough to dispute and reclaim the credits for cases where the seller went AWOL, since they were, well, credits and not real life money.

 Except they seem to have changed over to a new points system since I last logged in and emptied my remaining credits out.
 But that’s fine, I didn’t have much left anyway and haven’t used the site in nearly a decade.
 She apparently cost me 208 credits from a seller named owlshop, which I think roughly translated to $2.08 USD, even though you could not convert credits to actual money.
+And $4.30 USD shipping (it was split with another item, shipping for the both of them cost $8.61 USD through Paypal altogether).
 In comparison, I apparently managed to sell that Terraria game key for 1210 credits, which I used to then fund most of my small purchases on that site, including the other four plushies.

 The really interesting thing though was that from my auction and conversation logs, I was able to exactly pinpoint when the five plushies arrived (and thus when their “birthdays” are, as far as I’m concerned).
 Aria in particular was the first of the five to arrive, and she arrived on August 29, 2011.
 That’s right, in an amazing cosmic moment of coincidence, today’s her 10th birthday!
 I had no idea about this before I started writing this blog post, and had already completed most of it before I found the Listia logs.
 In celebration, I brought her out to sit beside Tigey, Ducky, that Portland bear, and the brain-sucking emo jellyfish featured two weeks ago (and now named Clara), in front of my computer.